gokulkrishh/how-it-works/src/pages/posts/json-stringify/index.md

 JSON.stringify() method is powerful feature in javascript.
 Most of us would have used it on regular basis.
 I have learned more about JSON.stringify() method now than before.

-Hoping you have learned something new today about javascript as well.
 Post your comments below if you have any questions.
-If you like the post share it.
+If you liked the post share it.

 [Follow me](https://twitter.com/gokul_i) on twitter for more web related things.
 See ya in next post ;)